 It’s rare that an alumna will turn around to give $10,000 to your school out of the blue.
 Typically, large donations that exceed thousands or even millions are those that come from someone your institution has developed a relationship with.

-Focusing on relationships will help keep your alumni coming back again and again, increasing your retention rate and helping you raise more.
+Focusing on donor relationships will help keep your alumni coming back again and again, increasing your retention rate and helping you fundraise more.
 Higher donor retention lowers the cost of acquisition.
 Plus, alumni will tend to give in greater quantities over time as their capacity increases and their connections to the institution continue to grow.